March 5, 2020Categories:

 - AKS and Digital Ocean do not charge for the control plane resources while GKE and EKS do.
 If your architecture incorporates many small clusters (e.g. 1 cluster per developer or per customer) AKS and DO can have an cost advantage.

-- Google’s slightly cheaper compute resources result in lower cost as cluster sizes scale*.
+- Google’s slightly cheaper compute resources result in lower costs as cluster sizes scale*.

 - Taking advantage of preemptible and/or committed use discounts can reduce costs by >50% (NOTE: Digital Ocean does not offer these types of discounts).